PKRoma/miranda/miranda/plugins/tabsrmm/docs/readme.txt

 ------------------------

 *  some minor glitches under Windows 9x/ME, mostly graphical.

+*  some features don't work under Windows 9x.
+Affected are most things related to the session list, the favorite contact and recent list.

 *  multisend doesn't work well.
 I suggest using it with "care" :) It will improve in the future.
 Also, multisend shouldn't be used "excessivly" -